alabou/bcp-006-01/docs/NMOS With H.264.md

 #### Parent Flows

 Flow resources can be associated with many Senders and many other Flows at the same time.
 A Flow resource may be the parent of many another Flow resources.
-A Sender associated with the child Flow of some parents H.264 Flows is assumed as having `parameter_sets_flow_mode` set to "multi" and `parameter_sets_transport_mode` set to "in-band" for all the parents H.264 bistreams flowing through the Sender.
+A Sender associated with a Flow having some parents H.264 Flows may declare the `parameter_sets_flow_mode` and `parameter_sets_transport_mode` properties that apply for all the parents H.264 bistreams flowing through the Sender.

 ## H.264 IS-04 Receivers